gaurbprajapati/gaurbprajapati/README.md

 ## ScenarIQ — API Test Coverage Intelligence

-**ScenarIQ** is a developer-focused platform I built to understand API test coverage beyond a simple percentage.
+**ScenarIQ** is a developer-focused platform designed to understand API test coverage beyond a simple percentage.

-Traditional coverage often answers:
+Instead of only asking:

-> "How much of the API is covered?"
+> "What percentage of APIs are covered?"

-ScenarIQ focuses on a deeper question:
+ScenarIQ focuses on:

 > "Which API scenarios are covered, how are they covered, and what important scenarios are missing?"

-### What it does
+### Features

-* Scans backend repositories
+* Scan backend repositories
-* Analyzes API routes and controllers
+* Analyze API routes and controllers
-* Scans automation repositories
+* Scan automation repositories
-* Maps APIs to automation scenarios
+* Map APIs to test scenarios
-* Identifies covered scenarios
+* Identify covered scenarios
-* Finds missing test scenarios
+* Find missing scenarios
-* Provides code-level evidence
+* Provide code-level evidence
-* Analyzes authentication scenarios
+* Analyze authentication scenarios
-* Analyzes validation scenarios
+* Analyze validation scenarios
-* Identifies negative scenarios
+* Identify negative scenarios
-* Highlights API coverage gaps
+* Highlight API coverage gaps

-### Architecture & Technology
+### Technology

 **Backend**